 The Lake Quinault Lodge is open year-round and offers guided boat tours, boat, and paddle boat rentals, and guided driving tours of the Quinault Rainforest.

 Hotels near Olympic National Park

-We always start any hotels search with Booking.com.
+We always start any hotel search with Booking.com.

-We are affiliate partners with Booking.com and like using them because you can book a variety of accommodation types on the one website – hotels, apartments, and hostels, even holiday homes – and their website is easy to use!
+We like using them because you can book a variety of accommodation types on one website – hotels, apartments, hostels, even holiday homes – and their website is easy to use!

 The best thing about booking via Booking.com is the free cancellation on most rooms and a best-price guarantee.

 You can book knowing you are getting a low rate, and have the freedom to cancel if your plans change.